© Absolut_photos | Dreamstime.com

 Share Your Experience

-Do you love to laugh?
-Do you think humor and laughter benefit you, both physically and mentally?
+So, what do you think?
+Have humor and laughter benefited you, physically and mentally?
 Share your experience with laughing yoga or laughter therapy in the comments section below.

 Jokes are everywhere: Perhaps you get a steady source of yuks from your circle of friends.
 And most certainly you’ll find laughter from TV and film sources; at comedy clubs and on recordings; in books and in magazines.

 In fact, look no further than the long-popular Reader’s Digest, which offers a seemingly never-ending supply of family humor.
 The magazine’s website includes one area that serves as a veritable joke digest.
 Find it by clicking here.
 You won’t have to read long before you find yourself smiling.
 (Stop us if you’ve heard this one: “I had my credit card stolen the other day, but I didn’t bother to report it because the thief spends less than my wife.”)

 Complement Ther Med.
 2011 Jun;19(3):170-7.